Long Reef (New South Wales): Fossils

 Extensive rock-falls of grey claystone are found below the cliff face on the southern side.
 These rocks often contain plant fossils, the commonest being the horsetail, Phyllotheca.
 Less often, fossils of a shrub-like seed fern (Dicroidium) may be found.

 In 1986, part of a fossilized mandible (jawbone) of a giant labyrinthodontian amphibian was discovered on Long Reef within the Bulgo sandstone.
 The complete mandible is estimated to have measured around 1 m long.
 The temnospondyl, dated to the Triassic period, was given the name Bulgosuchus gargantua.
 It is only known from Long Reef.

 The original Triassic vegetation is oligotrophic forest.

 History

 The original human inhabitants were the indigenous Australians, the Kuringgai of the Eora nation.
-The arrival of white people saw the decimation of the aborigines in the late 18th and early 19th century.
+The arrival of white people saw the decimation of the Aboriginals in the late 18th and early 19th century.
 Their original name of the area is not known.
 The first white people to set foot in the area were Governor Arthur Phillip and his exploration team, when travelling north to Broken Bay on 22 August 1788.
 The name "Long Reef" was in use by 1814.

 The shipbuilder William Cossar was granted 500 acres (202 hectares) at Long Reef in 1815.
 A farm of 52 cleared acres at Long Reef was advertised for sale in 1825.
 One original fisherman's hut remains at Long Reef, it dates from the 1870s.
 Long Reef was owned by the Salvation Army from 1900 to 1912.